-In Colonial North America, slavery was a part of life.
+In Colonial North America and early republic United States, slavery was a part of life everywhere.
 This was true on Long Island, N.Y. and across the Northeast.
 Enslaved people of African heritage were a presence in the farms and homes of nearly every European family of means, and not just on the estates of the very wealthy.

 Starting with the East End of Long Island in the mid-17th century, the Plain Sight Project works to restore the stories of enslaved persons to their essential place in American history.

 We want to be able to say something, however simple, about every single individual whose identity we find.
 We study account books, church birth and death records, wills and probate records, and a range of other primary sources to find individual enslaved persons and to be able to learn something about them.
 We teach other groups and individuals how they can conduct the same work in their communities.